Interested in applying for a grant?

 An Astoria native and Oregon State University graduate, Mari Jo has worked across the nonprofit sector in ways that underscore the importance she places on family.
 She was treasurer of The Sauvie Island Elementary School, a PTA board member at Alice Ott Middle School and served on a variety of committees at David Douglas High School.
 She also provided leadership as a team parent, treasurer and president of the Tualatin Hills Water Polo Club.
+In 2013, she received her Masters Degree from University of Oregon.
 In both her Foundation role and personal life, she is committed to helping support and strengthen nonprofit organizations in neighborhoods and communities throughout Oregon.

 Brooke Crews has worked in nonprofit development and event planning in the greater Portland metro area for the past 15 years.
 She is a Seattle native who fell in love with Oregon while attending Southern Oregon University.